 (Enter 2350 E. Griggs Ave into your map app)

 Artist: Tony Pennock

 The Conquistadors called the dry, dusty 100-mile journey through the Chihuahuan Desert from Las Cruces to Socorro, New Mexico “Jornada del Muerto”.
 This phrase loosely translates into “Route of the Dead Man,” and it was the inspiration for the first water tank mural in Las Cruces.
-Working at night using a projector to help him transfer his design onto the curved surface of the water tank, it took 17-year-old Tony Pennock six months to complete the mural back in 1973.
+Working at night using a projector to help him transfer his design onto the curved surface of the gigantic water tank, it took 17-year-old Tony Pennock six months to complete this outdoor mural back in 1973.